kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 * More flexibility:
   * Arbitrary, resource-specific setup and cleanup actions
-  * Over-the-fabric resources
+  * Network-attached resources
   * Custom matching of resource requests with available resources, including handling of optional resource requests
 * User-friendly API for describing resource requests
-* Allow resource management cluster add-ons that can be developed and deployed separately from Kubernetes and are independent of specific container runtimes.
+* Allow resource management cluster add-ons that can be developed and deployed completely free of requiring to re-build any core Kubernetes component and that are independent of specific container runtimes.

 ### Non-Goals